maximoguerrero/dashflow/docs/README.md

 This projec is built using the [pugSQL](https://pugsql.org/).
-Which affords us the ability to working with any Python DB-API2, that lets us support a large number of databases  like:  sqlite, postgreSQL, MySQL, and Oracle.
+Which affords us the ability for working with any Python DB-API2, that lets us support a large number of databases  like:  sqlite, postgreSQL, MySQL, and Oracle.

 Requirements:

 - Python 3
 - pugSQL
 - sqlAlchmey
 - Jinja Templating Engine